Take a look at the recent Q&A I did for QIAGEN.

 I finished my Ph.D. in 2017 at the Université du Québec à Montréal (Montreal, Quebec, Canada), under the supervision of the mighty Steve Kembel and Christian Messier.

 My interests are microbial ecology, host-microbe interactions, the microbiome in general, the phyllosphere and the rhizosphere, plant ecology, plant-microbe interactions, bioinformatics, statistics, genetics and software carpentry.

-I did my undergraduate studies in Biology at Université Laval in 2010 (Quebec city, Quebec, Canada), then I completed a Master in Terrestrial Ecology and Biodiversity Management at the Universitat Autonoma de Barcelona in 2011 (Barcelona, Spain) and I continued studying a Master in Statistics at Universitat Politecnica de Catalunya in 2012 (Barcelona, Spain).
+I did my undergraduate studies in Biology at Université Laval in 2010 (Quebec city, Quebec, Canada), then completed a Master in Terrestrial Ecology and Biodiversity Management at the Universitat Autonoma de Barcelona in 2011 (Barcelona, Spain) and continued studying a Master in Statistics at Universitat Politecnica de Catalunya in 2012 (Barcelona, Spain).

 During my Ph.D.
 I worked on plant-microbe interactions and genetics.
 I used next-generation sequencing techniques to identify the members of leaf (phyllosphere) microbial communities in Quebec’s temperate forest.

-Until now I’ve been so lucky working with awesome people and this is my tribute to them.
-They are my wonderful field assistants.
+I have been very lucky to work with awesome people and this is my tribute to them.
+They were my wonderful field assistants during my Ph.D.

 Left picture starting from the left: Sophie Carpentier, me, Gabrielle Jacques.
 Right picture: Maria Alejandra Hernandez and Raphaëlle Fréchon.